file naming suggestions

-For ease of handling and to help avoid production issues, you must be certain to limit your digital image file names to no more than 24 characters.
+For ease of handling, these file naming suggestions will help avoid workflow and productions delays.
+The first issue to address is the file name length.
+Ideally, limit digital image file names to no more than 24 characters.
 There are several reasons for this; for one thing, prints made on our Noritsu 32 digital photographic printer, include back printing of your order number, file names and other data, but each line of text is limited to 24 characters.

 Photos with longer file names will be truncated and the back printing may become useless for image identification.
 In addition, the workstation software will only display the first 24 characters of the file name, making it nearly impossible to identify the file with longer designations.

-Shorter names are usually preferable, so resist the urge to add the complete text of the event name and date to every file.
-This information can be part of an event folder name which contain the images.
+Since shorter names are preferable, don’t add complete text of the event name and date to every file.
+Detailed information should be incorporated in the event folder name where the images reside.

 Written by Dave Smith